 In order to assist the IRB in making the determination for waiver of consent, the investigator should provide the inclusive dates of chart/record information that will be used in the study.
 In addition to describing the purpose or hypothesis being studied, and the types of analyses that will be done, the investigator should provide the IRB a list of specific variables that will be used from the original source.
 This should be provided in the HawkIRB application by including the data collection forms that will be used for compiling the chart/record data.

-5.C.iii VAHCS requirements to access CPRS, VISTA, or other national VAHCS-maintained record systems5.D HIPAA
+5.C.iii Screening, recruiting, or determining eligibility prior under a waiver of consent

+For any research compliant with the 2018 Regulations, the IRB may approve research under 45 CFR 46.116(g) in which an investigator will obtain information or biospecimens for the purpose of screening, recruiting, or determining the eligibility of prospective subjects without the informed consent if either of the following conditions are met:

+The investigator will obtain information through oral or written communication with the prospective subject or legally authorized representative, OR

+The investigator will use identifiable private information or identifiable biospecimens by accessing records or stored identifiable biospecimens.

+The researcher can elect to request a waiver of informed consent by indicating a waiver or alteration of elements informed consent will be obtained for some subjects in Section IV of the HawkIRB application.
+Complete IV.5-IV.15 as appropriate based on the screening, recruiting or determining eligibility of potential subjects prior to signing an informed consent document.

+5.D HIPAA

 The Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) provides standards for maintaining the privacy of individually identifiable health information.
 It applies only to individually identifiable health information that is maintained by a covered entity.
 If the health information is individually identifiable and if it is held by a covered entity, it is likely to be considered “protected health information.”